camunda/camunda-docs-manual/content/update/minor/74-to-75/tomcat.md

 ---

 The following steps describe how to update the Camunda artifacts on a Tomcat server in a shared process engine setting.
 For the entire procedure, refer to the [update guide][update-guide].
-If not already done, make sure to download the [Camunda BPM 7.5 Tomcat distribution](https://app.camunda.com/nexus/service/rest/repository/browse/public/org/camunda/bpm/tomcat/camunda-bpm-tomcat/).
+If not already done, make sure to download the [Camunda Platform 7.5 Tomcat distribution](https://app.camunda.com/nexus/service/rest/repository/browse/public/org/camunda/bpm/tomcat/camunda-bpm-tomcat/).

 The update procedure takes the following steps:

-1. Update the Camunda BPM Core Libraries
+1. Update the Camunda Platform Core Libraries
-2. Update Optional Camunda BPM Libraries
+2. Update Optional Camunda Platform Libraries
 3. Maintain Process Applications
 4. Update Web Applications

 In each of the following steps, the identifiers `$*_VERSION` refer to the current version and the new versions of the artifacts.

-# 1. Update the Camunda BPM Core Libraries
+# 1. Update the Camunda Platform Core Libraries

 Replace the following libraries in the folder `$TOMCAT_HOME/lib/` with their new versions from the folder `$TOMCAT_DISTRIBUTION/lib/`: